dodoro-gw/TwitterCrawler/README.md

 TwitterCrawler uses Twitter4j (http://twitter4j.org/en/index.html).

-A main goal of TwitterCrawler is to speed up the crawling speed by using a list of Twitter application accounts.
+The main goal of TwitterCrawler is to speed up the crawling speed by using a list of Twitter application accounts.
 Once an account reaches rate limit, TwitterCrawler chooses another account to continue crawling the required data.

 Twitter Application accounts